Back to Insights

 These data points help guide your content choices and suggest appropriate gift sizes when making a specific ask.
 Consistent patient information, like hospital location and care dates, enables personalized communication journeys for those treated at community hospitals or specialized centers.
 For example, with a new pool of 1,000 people seen last week across various hospitals, you can customize email copy to reference the care they received at [hospital name variable].

-make the most of Qualitative Data to cultivate grateful patient donors
+Make the most of qualitative data to cultivate grateful patient donors

 Alternatively, retention audiences (grateful patient donors) have already given you valuable qualitative data through their past engagement with the organization.
 At this stage you know their: